DEXFIELD PARK

 courtesy of Shawn West

-Blanche had bought her famous riding britches and high leather riding boots in Mt.
+Blanche had bought her famous riding breeches and high leather riding boots in Mt.
 Ayr, Iowa.
-The photo below,
+The photo below

 of screen legend Carol Lombard graced the newspapers at the very time the Barrows were hiding out at Dexfield